virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 #### Requesting Access to Existing Repositories for New Developers
 **Step 1:**
 Navigate to the [GitHub repository](https://github.com/virtual-labs/engineers-forum/issues).
-Use the search bar to locate the experiment name, and then click on the corresponding issue.
+Use the search bar to locate the lab name, and then click on the corresponding issue.

 **Step 2:**
 Provide the following information in the issue as comments:
- 1. Primary GitHub Handle Details: Provide the Primary GitHub handle details to which write permissions need to be given and notifications need to be sent.
-This should be a university-affiliated handle.

-     a.
-Name: Provide the Name that the Primary GitHub Handle is associated with

-     b.
-GitHub Handle: Provide the email id that the Primary GitHub Handle is associated with

-     c.
-Email id: Provide the email id that the Primary GitHub Handle is associated with

  2. Secondary GitHub Handle Details: Provide the additional GitHub handle(s) to which write permissions need to be given

      a.
 Name: Provide the Name that the Secondary GitHub Handle is associated with